amadeu01/til/_ios/README.md

+---
+title: iOS Til's
+layout: default
+---

 # iOS topics

 This is a subfolder about my TIL's of iOS.

 Here, I will gather all subjects somehow related to `iOS` :smile_cat:

 ## List

 1. [Architecture](/ios/architecture.md)
 2. [Navigation](/ios/segue/navigations.md)